 Staff and governors in this school have either attended a WRAP (Workshop to Raise Awareness of Prevent) session or have completed on-line Prevent training.

-Where reasonably possible the school/college should hold more than one emergency contact number for each pupil.
+Where reasonably possible the school/college should hold three emergency contact numbers for each pupil.
 This goes beyond the legal minimum and is good practice to give the school or college additional options to contact a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.